Varun0157/quantisation/README.md

 Experiments in quantisation, consisting of quantisation from scratch (whole model and selective) as well as `bitsandbytes` integration, with quantisation to 4 bit and 8 bit formats and `nf4` quantisation.

-In addition, we deploy a device onto our local device using `llama.cpp`, quantise it, and upload it to the hugging face hub.
+In addition, we deploy a model onto our local device using `llama.cpp`, quantise it, and upload it to the hugging face hub.

 ## Custom Quantisation